-The Snapshot is specified around the entire file, and lists the NAV date of the positions that are included in the file.
-The Snapshot is the overall wrapper in the XML file, wrapping around all relevant information for the NAV date specified.
+The Snapshot is specified around the entire file, and lists the NAV date (Data date) of the positions that are included in the file.
+The Snapshot is the overall wrapper in the XML file, wrapping around all relevant information for the NAV date (Data date) specified.

 The instruments section of the XML contains all information around the securities that are held in the portfolios.
 This section can be thought of as a security master, which is something that we know many asset managers have available.
 The Rapptr Instrument properties, which are specified for each unique instrument, are properties which are the same across all holdings of a given instrument, even if that instrument is held by several assets across multiple portfolios.

 In the example file above the Instrument "Nokia equity" is held in both portfolio 11 and 15.
 The Instrument properties are all those properties that these two holdings have in common.
 For example, the issuer and security specific properties like TotalSharesOutstanding or the CountryOfIncorporation of Nokia.

 The Portfolios section contains the specific assets held in the portfolios.
 As seen from the example file, each individual portfolio is specified by a PortfolioId.
 The XML file can house as many portfolios as required.
 In the example only two portfolios, 11 and 15, are specified.
 Within each portfolio are specified all the Asset-related properties.
 As opposed to the Instrument properties, the Asset properties are specific to each holding, i.e. properties which are not the same across holdings in the same security.
 These are properties such as the Quantity of a position, which of course may differ across multiple portfolios.